MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ltu-eu-sales-list.md

 | Contact information | Enter contact information.                                                                                                                                                                                                                                                                          |
 | Report type         | Select **Primary** to create files that don’t include corrective lines.
 Select **Corrected** to create a correction file that includes only corrective lines.
 Select **Partially corrected** to create a correction file that includes both corrective lines and lines that don’t have corrections. |

-1. Select **OK**, and review the generated reports.
+6. Select **OK**, and review the generated reports.

 ## Example

-For information about how to create a general setup, create postings, and transfer transactions by using the **DEMF** legal entity for Lithuania, see Example for generic EU Sales list.
+For information about how to create a general setup, create postings, and transfer transactions by using the **DEMF** legal entity for Lithuania, see Example for generic [Example for generic EU Sales list](emea-eu-sales-list-example.md).
 However, for the example in this topic, create **LT123456789** as the company’s VAT ID.
 Enter this VAT ID in the **VAT exempt number export** field in the **Intrastat** section on the **Foreign trade and logistics** FastTab of the **Legal entities** page’.
 Additionally, create **000000009** as the company’s routing number.

 **Create an EU sales list report**

 1. Go to **Tax** \> **Declarations** \> **Foreign trade** \> **EU sales list**.
 2. On the Action Pane, select **Reporting**.
 3. In the **EU sales list reporting** dialog box, on the **Parameters** FastTab, set the following fields:
     -   In the **Reporting period** field, select **Monthly**.
     -   In the **From date** field, select **8/1/2021** (August 1, 2021).
     -   In the **Filing date** field, select **9/25/2021** (September 25, 2021).
     -   In the **Contact information** field, enter **Contact information**.
     -   In the **Report type** field, select **Primary**.
-1. Select **OK**, and review the report in XML format that is generated.
+4. Select **OK**, and review the report in XML format that is generated.
 The following tables show the values on the example report.

 **EU sales list header**